 Called Out Of Egypt?

-A. Some Biblical writers interpreted Scripture in ways you and I would never consider.
+Some Biblical writers interpreted Scripture in ways you and I would never consider.
 But we have to remember that they were doing this at the Holy Spirit’s prompting and so it can’t really be a violation of context.

 There is also a list of ways in which the life of the Messiah parallels that of the Nation Israel.
 For example, both were supernaturally born, both were rejected, both were put to death and both were resurrected.
-I believe Matthew is using this comparison to justify the use of Hosea 11:1 which is clearly talking of Israel.
+I believe Matthew was using this comparison to justify the use of Hosea 11:1 which is clearly talking of Israel.

 As far as I know Hosea 11:1 was never considered to be a messianic passage until Matthew made it so.